 The thing is, Mbale provides travelers with all the amenities they need to be comfortable, while still allowing for a touristic experience just minutes and no more than a few hours away.
 Take Simu and Sisi falls, for example, just minutes away from this buzzy eastern town.

 And in case you are wondering if you can camp whilst out in the east, then worry no more, Bulukyeke-Bukigai Hills sit complete with a campsite and decent enough shelter should the outdoors turn gloomy.
 The place is bursting with history, a favorite of the colonialists that sought out Mbale back then.
 Don’t forget the Kakoro Rock Paintings, history comes to life there.

 Should it be during the cultural season of circumcision, please try to seek out the Mutoto Circumcision site which luckily is within the town.
 Here, dance and culture and celebration, a peek into the Bugisu culture really is what happens.
-Young boys turn men, the drum beckons, the locals wiggle and all but culture is what defines the moment.
+Young boys turn men, the drum beckons, the locals’ wiggle, and all but culture are what defines the moment.
 The alcohol is in plenty, it’s a festival, one permitted by the gods of Bugisu out here.